Hammarberg/c2/README.md

 ### GNU/Linux/BSD/OSX
 From the c2 root type `make` and a c2 executable will be created.

-Installation is optional as you can run c2 direclty from the source root.
+Installation is optional as you can run c2 directly from the source root.
 If you want a global installation, type `sudo make install`.
 To uninstall, `sudo make uninstall`.

 If necessary, modify Makefile to your needs.
 Currently it will select `clang++` if available and fall back to `g++`.
 #### Debian suggested packages